 The Company is exposed to certain market risks arising from adverse changes in interest rates, primarily due to the potential effect of such changes on the Company's variable rate working capital line of credit, as described under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital."
-As of December 31, 2002, the Company had no outstanding balance under its line of credit.
+The Company had no borrowings at March 31, 2003.
 The Company does not use interest rate derivative instruments to manage exposure to interest rate changes.